What Is Sewage Sludge?

 One of the most economical options chosen by many wastewater treatment plants is digestion.
 In the initial wastewater treatment step, raw sewage sludge is separated from the wastewater through several processes.
 The resulting sludge is transferred to a specialized water stream for treatment.
 Conventional digested sludge treatment usually follows the following steps: thickening, anaerobic digestion, sludge dewatering, followed by biosolids reuse.

-Sludge thickening
+Sludge Thickening

 Sludge thickening is a low-energy step that separates more water from the solids prior to anaerobic digestion.
 It reduces the overall sludge volume and increases the proportion of solids in the sludge.